 - Itching

-If you or a loved one may be struggling with opiate addiction, it is important to seek professional help immediately.
+If you or a loved one may be struggling with opiate drug addiction, it is important to seek professional help immediately.

 - Body and muscle aches